diggyk/gatehouse/README.md

 ## Targets

 A `target` in Gatehouse is composed of a `name`, `type`, and `attributes`.
 A `target` can have multiple `actions` associated with it.
-Each of these properties are opaque to Gatehouse: it does not care what the are but they will be used when evaluation policies to determine whether the `entity` passes or fails the access check.
+Each of these properties are opaque to Gatehouse: it does not care what they are but they will be used when evaluating policies to determine whether the `entity` passes or fails the access check.

 For instance, you might have target types for various websites, infrastructure services, or even a target type for feature flags.
 The targets might have additional attributes such as environment (e.g. prod, dev, qa) and associated actions such as "read, "write," "admin," etc.